How to Remove White Background in Photoshop (5 Fast Ways)

 Now press Control + I (on Windows?
 Or Command (on Mac).
 It will make the subject visible again by inverting the layer mask.

-This way, you will have the image with a removed background.
+This way, you will have the image without a background.

 removed white background from image